jg100/tfidf-sentiment-analysis/README.md

 - Make sure to have the latest version of python installed in your system from the python website

-- Open you computers terminal/console
+- Open you computers terminal/console and navigate to the tfidf-sentiment-analysis directory

 Install venv if your python version is older than python3.3 using the following command
 ```buildoutcfg